-For a few hectic years, I taught Language Arts to middle schoolers.
+Much later, and only for a few hectic years, I taught Language Arts to middle schoolers.

 As an adult, I moved to Florida and discovered the corner Evangelical church.
 At the time, I knew nothing about politics or the South, so I forgive myself for spending as long as I did there.
 I’ve since moved on, and I consider it a learning experience.
-Catholicism needs some reform, but it’s still my spiritual home.
+Catholicism is in need of much further reform, but it’s still my spiritual home.

 About ten years ago I discovered blogging.
 Since then, I have had several brief and rewarding blogging experiences.
 I love the concept of self-publishing.
 It’s democratic and it allows for diversity.
 A good blog requires time, skill, and dedication.
 It’s a worthy pursuit for a writer.
 I remember reading somewhere that blogging helps develop an eye for the meaningful.
 And practicing communication is always beneficial.

 I am thinking about creating a YouTube channel at some point.
 First, I want to establish a working schedule for my blog and my other writing projects.
-In the meantime, I will be following and engaging with the BookTube community and building a personal library from local thrift store hauls and yard sales.
+In the meantime, I will be following the BookTube community on YouTube and building a personal library from local thrift store hauls and yard sales.
 (Though I am convinced that the local library remains one of the best inventions, along with the printing press, and the internet itself.)￼